- Travel in France

 if that means

-paying an inflated price for a mediocre wine, as may sometimes be the
+paying an inflated price for a mediocre wine (which may happen,

 Of course, the best way

 of all to buy wine is perhaps to get to know an area well, and to make

 the acquaintances of people who know the right people.
 Top

 appellation contrôlée wines have to be sold off